radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 forces impacting allele frequencies in populations.
 If we had whole genome data, and a good reference sequence then we would have information about coding regions and other things that are _probably_ under selection, so we could use the BED file to exclude these regions from the analysis.
-With RAD-Seq type data it's very common to assume RAD loci are neutrally evolving and unlinked, so we just want to create a BED file that specifies to retain all our SNPs.
+With RADSeq type data it's very common to assume RAD loci are neutrally evolving and unlinked, so we just want to create a BED file that specifies to retain all our SNPs.
 We provide a simple python program to do this conversion, which is located on github: